kapilraghuwanshi/gen-ai-image-generator/README.md

 4) Recent history of the generated images, can be picked again.
 5) Download the generated images.

 - It uses latest React hooks to fetch the SegMind text2Img API.
+(Create your own API from https://www.SegMind.com)
 - It has been deployed on Firebase.
 - Recent history has been stored on the localStorage.